quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Path Validation Responses

-On receiving a PATH_CHALLENGE frame, an endpoint MUST respond immediately by echoing the data contained in the PATH_CHALLENGE frame in a PATH_RESPONSE frame.
+On receiving a PATH_CHALLENGE frame, an endpoint MUST respond immediately by echoing the data contained in the PATH_CHALLENGE frame in a PATH_RESPONSE frame, unless it has PATH_RESPONSE frames buffered for the same destination connection ID and wishes to limit memory consumtion, for example when congestion limited.

 An endpoint MUST NOT store or retransmit a PATH_RESPONSE frame, as a new PATH_CHALLENGE frame will be sent if another PATH_RESPONSE frame is needed.
-An endpoint MAY choose to limit the number of pending PATH_RESPONSE frames buffered, for example when congestion limited, to limit memory consumption.

 To ensure that packets can be both sent to and received from the peer, the PATH_RESPONSE MUST be sent on the same path as the triggering PATH_CHALLENGE.